 For automatic profile selection, the Output profile print option in the Color tab of the Job Properties window must be set to Use job defined settings.
 The option is displayed as Use job defined settings because more settings than the media alone are considered.
-For example, if Color mode is set for CMYK+, the Color mode might used in addition to the media itself to determine the profile.
+For example, if Color mode is set for CMYK+, the Color mode might be used in addition to the media itself to determine the profile.

-If a specific output profile is specified, it will be used.
-Make a specific selection when you are not satisfied by the automatic selection of the Fiery server or when you want to experiment with other profiles.
+If a specific output profile is selected, it will be used.
+Make a specific selection when you are not satisfied with the automatic selection or when you want to experiment with other profiles.